 Starting Without a Flow Map

 The purpose of a flow map is so you can have a headway to begin all your designing stages.
 It is not right if you start your design without a flow map; it’s like a recipe for disaster.
 You must have a flow plan that will help you decide where to begin your designs, and it’s wireframes.
 A model without a flow map will end up confusing users.
+Here an example of access the tables.

 No Development Budget